Maliseet Vocabulary

 Maliseet Vocabulary includes English translations for about 1,600 Maliseet words, arranged in 29 categories.
 Given Chamberlain's status as a naturalist and bird enthusiast, he managed to record 481 Maliseet words related to plants and animals, including 124 Maliseet words for different types of birds.
-Some of this profusion of natural-world vocabulary is also inherent in the Maliseet culture: for example, the book includes six different Maliseet words for birch bark, depending on the status of the bark.
+Some of this profusion of natural-world vocabulary is also inherent in the Wolastoqey culture: for example, the book includes six different Maliseet words for birch bark, depending on the status of the bark.
 98 of the words are place name proper nouns, and 156 words are listed as of post-European-contact origin (mostly constructed of Maliseet roots while a few are transliterations of English and French words), including fourteen words related to guns.

-The main section listing vocabulary is preceded by an introduction to the Maliseet alphabet, and is followed by sample phrases and sentences, conjugations of a sample verb ("mu-sal'-te-wa'-kûn", to love), and a short sample narrative of a Maliseet legend, "How the Bear Gens [extended family] Began".
+The main section listing vocabulary is preceded by an introduction to the Wolastoqey alphabet, and is followed by sample phrases and sentences, conjugations of a sample verb ("mu-sal'-te-wa'-kûn", to love), and a short sample narrative of a Wolastoqey legend, "How the Bear Gens [extended family] Began".
 The conjugation example lists 95 different usages of the verb "to love".